matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - Run VMs using custom service accounts with appropriate roles.
 - Avoid using the default service account.

-**Using Shield VMs helps protect workloads from remote attacks, privilege escalation, and malicious insiders**
+**Using Shield VMs helps protect workloads from remote attacks, privilege escalation, and malicious insiders.**

 - Protect against advanced threats with just a few clicks.
 - Ensure that workloads trusted and verifiable.
 - Protect secrets against reply, and exfiltration.
-- Secure boot prevents loading of malicious code during bootup:
+- Secure boot prevents loading of malicious code during boot:
     - Shielded VM instances accomplish this with UEFI firmware.
-- Measured boot checks for modified components during bootup:
+- Measured boot checks for modified components during boot:
     - Measured boot uses a virtualized Trusted Platform Model (vTPM).

-**Shielded VMs create logged events, so you can monitor your VM's integrity using Cloud Monitoring**
+**Shielded VMs create logged events, so you can monitor your VM's integrity using Cloud Monitoring.**

-- clearTPMEvent
+- clearTPMEvent.
-- earlyBootReportEvent
+- earlyBootReportEvent.
-- lateBootReportEvent
+- lateBootReportEvent.
-- setShieldedInstanceIntegrityPolicy
+- setShieldedInstanceIntegrityPolicy.
-- shutdownEvent
+- shutdownEvent.
-- startupEvent
+- startupEvent.
-- updateShieldedInstanceConfig
+- updateShieldedInstanceConfig.

-**Shield VM is available in all the same regions as Compute Engine, with no added charges for use**
+**Shield VM is available in all the same regions as Compute Engine, with no added charges for use.**

 - A shielded VM Google-curated images:
-    - CentOS7
+    - CentOS7.
     - RedHat Enterprise 7.
     - Ubuntu 16.04 and 18.04 LTS.
     - `...`

-**Integrity Monitoring uses Cloud IAM Compute Engine permissions and roles for authorization**
+**Integrity Monitoring uses Cloud IAM Compute Engine permissions and roles for authorization.**

-- `compute.instances.updateShieldedInstanceConfig`
+- `compute.instances.updateShieldedInstanceConfig`.
-- `compute.instances.setShieldedInstanceIntegrityPolicy`
+- `compute.instances.setShieldedInstanceIntegrityPolicy`.
-- `compute.instances.getShieldedInstanceIdentity`
+- `compute.instances.getShieldedInstanceIdentity`.
-- `roles/compute.instanceAdmin.v1`
+- `roles/compute.instanceAdmin.v1`.
-- `roles/compute.securityAdmin`
+- `roles/compute.securityAdmin`.

 > You can also grant Shielded VM permissions to custom roles.

-### Encrypting Disks with CSEK
+### Encrypting Disks with CSEK.

-**Encryption overview**
+**Encryption overview.**

 - All data stored on GCP is encrypted at rest by default.
     - Includes data in Storage, Persistent disks, Cloud SQL etc.
     - Includes disk snapshots and custom images.

-**GCP encryption at rest**
+**GCP encryption at rest.**

 - All data in GCP is encrypted with a unique data encryption key (DEK).